Drakkar-Software/OctoBot/README.md

 ## Description
 Octobot is a powerful fully modular open-source cryptocurrency trading robot.

-This repository contains all the features of the bot (trading tools, interfaces, services, ...) without any modules (Octobot's tentacles).
+This repository contains all the features of the bot (trading tools, user interfaces, services, ...).
+[Octobot's tentacles](https://github.com/Drakkar-Software/OctoBot-tentacles) contains the bot's strategies.

-To install tentacles, you just have to use the [integrated tentacle manager](https://github.com/Drakkar-Software/OctoBot/wiki/Tentacle-Manager) and your OctoBot is ready !
+To install OctoBot with its tentacles, just use the [launcher](https://github.com/Drakkar-Software/OctoBot/wiki/Installation#octobot-launcher) and your OctoBot is ready !

 ## Your Octobot
 <a href="https://github.com/Drakkar-Software/OctoBot/blob/assets/telegram-interface.png"><img src="../assets/telegram-interface.png" height="414" alt="Telegram interface"></a>
 [![Twitter Interface](../assets/twitter-interface.png)](https://twitter.com/HerklosBotCrypt)

 OctoBot is highly customizable using its configuration and tentacles system.
-You can therefore build your own bot using the infinite [configuration](https://github.com/Drakkar-Software/OctoBot/wiki/Configuration) possibilities.
+You can build your own bot using the infinite [configuration](https://github.com/Drakkar-Software/OctoBot/wiki/Configuration) possibilities such as
+**technical analysis**, **social media processing** or even **external statistics management** like google trends.

+OctoBot is **AI ready**: Python being the main language for OctoBot, it's easy to integrate machine-learning libraries sur as [Tensorflow](https://github.com/tensorflow/tensorflow) or any other lib and take advantage of all the available data and create a very powerful trading strategy.

 Octobot's main feature is **evolution** : you can [install](https://github.com/Drakkar-Software/OctoBot/wiki/Tentacle-Manager), [modify](https://github.com/Drakkar-Software/OctoBot/wiki/Customize-your-OctoBot) and even [create](https://github.com/Drakkar-Software/OctoBot/wiki/Customize-your-OctoBot) any tentacle you want to build your ideal cryptocurrency trading robot.
 You can even share your OctoBot evolutions !